-The office also supports the Baltimore Community Fellows, a corps of social innovators—now over 120 strong—who work directly to revitalize underserved communities, demonstrating the potential of talented individuals to catalyze social change.
+The fourth program, the Baltimore Community Fellows, is a network of social innovators—now 160 strong—all of whom work directly to revitalize underserved communities, demonstrating the potential of talented individuals to catalyze social change.